-Belfast born Christopher Bell is the Artistic Director of NYCOS.
-He is also Chorus Director of the Grant Park Music Festival, Chicago, and the Artistic Director of the Washington Chorus.
+Belfast born Christopher Bell is the Artistic Director of NYCOS and Chorus Director of the Grant Park Music Festival, Chicago.

 Christopher Bell was educated at Edinburgh University and held his first post as Associate Conductor of the BBC Scottish Symphony Orchestra between 1989 and 1991.
 Since then he has worked with many leading orchestras in the UK and Ireland, including the Royal Philharmonic Orchestra, Royal Scottish National Orchestra, BBC Scottish Symphony Orchestra, Scottish Chamber Orchestra, City of London Sinfonia, London Concert Orchestra, RTE National Symphony Orchestra, RTE Concert Orchestra and the Bournemouth Symphony Orchestra.
 He was Principal Guest Conductor of the State Orchestra of Victoria (1998–2000), and Associate Conductor of the Ulster Orchestra (2009–2017).

 Christopher Bell enjoys working with young people.
 Before his posts with NYCOS and the RSNO Junior Chorus, for six years he directed the TOTAL Aberdeen Youth Choir, undertaking touring and recordings with them as well as many concerts in the North East of Scotland.
 He was the first Artistic Director of the Ulster Youth Choir between 1999 and 2004, a group which he developed and moulded into a critically acclaimed ensemble.
 Between 2001 and 2008 he was Artistic Director of the highly successful Children’s Classic Concerts series.